Beatus Rhenanus: Schlettstadt

-He returned to Schlettstadt in 1528 to devote himself to a life of learned leisure.
-In the early 1530s he edited works of the roman historians Tacitus and Livy.
+Beatus Rhenanus returned to Schlettstadt in 1528 to devote himself to a life of learned leisure.
+In the early 1530s he edited works of the Roman historians Tacitus and Livy.
 The Tacitus was published in 1533 by Froben in Basel.
 He continued a lively correspondence with many contemporary scholars, including his friend Erasmus, and supervised the printing of many of Erasmus's most important works.

-Legacy
+Death and legacy

+He fell ill around Pentecost 1547 following which he travelled to Wildbad to cure himself.
+The stay was not successful and, still gravely sick, he eventually arrived in Strasbourg on 14 July.
+He eventually arrived at the Abbey of Ebersmunster, where he died on 20 July.

 Rhenanus's own publications include a biography of Johann Geiler von Kaisersberg (1510), the Rerum Germanicarum Libri III (1531), and editions of Velleius Paterculus (Froben, Basel, 1520), based on the sole surviving manuscript, which he discovered in the Benedictine monastery at Murbach, Alsace.
-He also wrote works on Tacitus (1519), Livy (1522), and a nine-volume work on his friend Erasmus (1540-1541).
+He also wrote works on Tacitus (1519), Livy (1522), and a nine-volume work on his friend Erasmus (1540–1541).

-Beatus Rhenanus invaluable collection of books went into the ownership of his hometown by his death and is still to be seen in its entirety in the Humanist Library of Sélestat.
-Four year after his death, Johannes Sturm wrote a biography on him.
+Beatus Rhenanus's collection of books went into the ownership of his hometown on his death, and can still to be seen in its entirety in the Humanist Library of Sélestat.
+Four years after his death, Johannes Sturm wrote a biography of him.

 Personal life

-He had two elder brothers, both of which died during childhood.
-His mother died when he was three years of age.
-He died on the way from Strasbourg on the 20 July 1547 while still in hope for a treatment for a sickness.
+His father Anton Rhinau (Bild) was a member of the council in Schlettstadt from 1479, and he became its mayor in 1497.
+He had two elder brothers, both of whom died during childhood.
+His mother died when he was three years of age on 21 July 1487.
+He died on the way back from Wildbad in Strasbourg on 20 July 1547 while still in hope of a treatment for his sickness.